YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Does breastfeeding change the decision?

 Breastfeeding changes the discussion because surgery is not only about the local anesthetic.
-Some local anesthetics may be compatible with breastfeeding in many medical contexts, but a hair transplant also involves a long procedure, stress, aftercare products, pain control, possible antibiotics, sleep disruption, travel, and the practical needs of the baby.
+Some local anesthetics may be compatible with breastfeeding in many medical contexts, but a hair transplant also involves a long procedure, aftercare products, pain control, possible antibiotics, sleep disruption, travel, and the practical needs of the baby.
 That full picture should be reviewed, not reduced to one medicine.

 Breastfeeding review card for postpartum hair transplant planning covering medication, procedure length, recovery support, and baby-care logistics